nicolasrgutierrez/nicolasrgutierrez/README.md

 ## Howdy partner, I'm Nicolas! 👋
-I am currently a student at Full-Stack Web Development student at Codeup, a 22-week career accelerator program in San Antonio, Texas.
+I am currently a Full-Stack Web Development student at Codeup, a 22-week career accelerator program in San Antonio, Texas.
 I enjoy using my problem-solving skills and detail-oriented style to find and resolve issues in back-end development.
 I look forward to any tips and tricks we could shqre by working togther!

 I am currently: